AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 **AutoEncoder is based on Unet architecture whose goal is to remove the disturbances on the images of molecules, to give color to the molecules, and to reconstruct the missing bonds.**

+This is possible because of its U-net architecture, which allows it to focus on the aspects (color, noise, erasure) of the image that is most relevant for reconstruction.

 Here are some results generated on _test_ images not seen during training or validation:

 ---